 Hilversum-Based AKN Upgrades to Studer Vista 1

-AMSTERDAM, The Netherlands – Hilversum-based broadcast facilities provider AKN has upgraded its technical facilities, by moving onto HARMAN's Studer Vista digital platform.
+AMSTERDAM, The Netherlands – Hilversum-based broadcast facilities provider AKN has upgraded its technical facilities, by moving onto Studer's Vista digital platform.
 After more than 15 years' service, it has decommissioned its faithful Studer 928 analogue console in favour of a new all-in-one Vista 1.
 This was supplied by Studer's Dutch distributor, Heynen.

 The desk will be used for mixing broadcast productions — live and on record — and operate between both of its large, well equipped A and B TV studios.
 Many well know public television shows are broadcast from these studios — including major children's shows and serious political and religious debates.